Eunice has, insofar as it is possible to say such a thing,

 trip.
 On Friday evening we went to a show opening at a local

-museum, with her sitting in a wheelchair and me taking her through
+art museum, with her sitting in a wheelchair and me taking her

-exhibits.
-Saturday morning we went to our "Sunday School"
+through the exhibits.
+Saturday morning we went to our "Sunday

-at Temple Israel, with her using a cane instead of a wheelchair, and
+School" class at Temple Israel, with her using a cane instead of a

 wheelchair.)
 New London NH is not quite as wheel-chair